 Before we dive into how electricity is used around the home it is worth putting household electricity use in perspective.
 Household electricity use generally makes up about a third of total electricity consumption in most developed nations.
 Using data from the European Union we can give an example of how electricity demand is split among different sectors.

 Among the twenty-seven countries that make up the European Union electricity is used primarily by industry (36%), households (31%) and the commercial sector (30%), while transport (3%) is a small share.
 For this purpose the ‘commercial’ sector includes both private and public services while industry is mostly manufacturing.
+It would be quite interesting to see a breakdown of each, for example what industries use the most electricity.

 Although this breakdown varies from country to country the three-way slit between industry, households and the commercial sector is a good rough guide for any developed country.
 Total generation is typically 5-10% more than this total due to transmission and distribution losses.